Madiran The Wine Bar

 About Madiran The Wine Bar

-Madiran The Wine Bar is an evening option in East Setauket with a clearly verified wine-list credential: World's Best Wine Lists 2024, 2-Star.
-For a venue page, that is the central fact to hold onto, because it gives the place a specific and checkable point of distinction without requiring assumptions about the rest of the experience.
-The confirmed basics are direct: it is closed Monday, opens at 4 PM Tuesday through Sunday, keeps later hours on Friday and Saturday.
+Madiran The Wine Bar is an evening option in East Setauket with a distinguished wine-list credential: World's Best Wine Lists 2024, 2-Star.
+It is closed Monday, opens at 4 PM Tuesday through Sunday, keeps later hours on Friday and Saturday.
 The dress code is smart casual.

-That recognition is the strongest verified reason to place it on a night-out shortlist.
-It does not confirm a particular cuisine, menu format, price point, seating style, or service model, so planning should stay focused on what is known rather than filling in details that have not been verified.
-On that basis, the clearest description is straightforward: an East Setauket wine bar with evening hours and a confirmed 2024 wine-list accolade.
+That recognition is the strongest reason to place it on a night-out shortlist.
+It does not specify a particular cuisine, menu format, price point, seating style, or service model, so planning should stay focused on known details.
+Its clearest description is straightforward: an East Setauket wine bar with evening hours and a 2024 wine-list accolade.
 If the priority is to compare other nearby options, Fifth Season, Pasta Pasta, Mirabelle Tavern, Country House, or Basil Cafe Restaurant may also be worth considering, especially for planners who need to compare broader dining choices rather than a wine-bar-focused evening option.

 Choose it for an evening visit, not lunch

 The schedule makes the use case clear.
 Madiran The Wine Bar is closed on Monday, open Tuesday through Thursday from 4–11 PM, Friday and Saturday from 4 PM–12 AM, Sunday from 4–9 PM.
-Because the verified hours begin at 4 PM, it should not be planned as a lunch stop.
+Given its 4 PM opening, it should not be planned as a lunch stop.
 It belongs more naturally in the part of the day when people are meeting after work, settling into an evening plan, or looking for a later stop at the end of the week.

-Details such as cuisine type, menu structure, pricing, dietary accommodations, takeout, delivery, seating count are not verified here.
+Details such as cuisine type, menu structure, pricing, dietary accommodations, takeout, delivery, seating count are not specified.
 That matters because each of those details can change how well a venue fits a specific occasion.
 A group comparing dinner options may care about menu format or dietary needs; another may care most about whether the timing works.
 If any of those details matter to your group, check directly with the venue before going.
-For a plan built around known facts, treat Madiran The Wine Bar as an evening East Setauket option with smart-casual dress and a confirmed 2-Star World's Best Wine Lists 2024 recognition.
+For planning, consider Madiran The Wine Bar as an evening East Setauket option with smart-casual dress and a 2-Star World's Best Wine Lists 2024 recognition.

 Where it fits in an East Setauket night out